coverclock/com-diag-vamoose/README.md

 # com-diag-vamoose

-Musings with the Go programming language.
+This is an implementation of the Generic Cell Rate Algorithm in the Go programming language.

 ## Copyright